Mount Kailash: Spiritual Path

 The Kailash region offers more than just the spiritual allure of the Kora.
 Explore the ancient Guge Kingdom ruins, remnants of a once-thriving Tibetan civilization.
 Immerse yourself in the vibrant culture of Tibetan nomads, experiencing their hospitality and traditional way of life.
 Witness the stunning beauty of Lake Manasarovar and Lake Rakshastal, considered sacred by Hindus and Buddhists respectively.

-How to Pack for the Kailash Trekking?
+How to pack for Kailash Yatra:

 Packing for this tour requires careful consideration due to the unique challenges of the environment and the spiritual significance of the journey.
 Here’s a breakdown of essential items to pack, categorized for your convenience: